TEMPORARY Local Rules (updated 24/04/26)

 Please refer to your scorecard or bottom of this page for all other local rules.

-• Bunkers marked GUR (Ground Under Repair): Full relief must be taken, no closer to the hole.
+• Bunkers marked GUR (Ground Under Repair): Full relief must be taken, no nearer to the hole.

-• Stoke Indexes on the card should be used and not the Stoke Indexes on the course furniture.
+• SIs on the card should be used and not the SIs on any course furniture.

 LOCAL RULES